 Each member of the meeting will get seven cards.
 Five of those cards will have shirt sizes, one will be the pass card, and the other is a question mark card.

 The pass card is used to essentially sit out this round of estimating.
-This can come in handy if there are team members in the meeting that do not work on all tasks.
+If you're a Scrum Master facilitating a meeting or a Product Owner that doesn't want to weigh in, these cards might be helpful.
+They can also come in handy if there are team members in the meeting that do not work on all tasks.
 If the task is to launch a page that has already been designed, then the UX writer on the team might not need to participate in sizing that task.

-Or you can bring your own scale to the poker table, maybe try something like, “capuchin, chimp, orangutan, gorilla, King Kong”?
+Or you can bring your own point values to the poker table, maybe try something like, “capuchin, chimp, orangutan, gorilla, King Kong”?
 It’s up to you!